nerik/Leaflet.Emoji/README.md

 `emoji` can be a function that will take the geoJSON feature as a parameter.

-To render whitespace, use `L.Emoji.EMPTY`
+To render white space, return null.
+In `editable` mode, you will need to specify a Unicode character to fill in the blank, by setting `emojiFunctionEditableEmptyValue` (to `L.Emoji.EMPTY` for instance)

 To match a shortcode with an emoji, use `L.Emoji.getShortcode`.